Addax101/Azure-cli-commands/azure-cli-commands/virtual-machines/stop-vm.md

 * Wait for the virtual machine to stop.
 You can use the following command to check the status of the virtual machine:
 `az vm show --resource-group myResourceGroup --name myVM --show-details --query powerState`

+This command should return the power state of the virtual machine (e.g. "VM stopped").

+Congratulations!
+You have now stopped an existing virtual machine in Azure using the CLI.